AlexMNet/plateCalculator-React_Native/README.md

 # Plate Calculator

+---

+## Warning:

+This application is no longer being supported.
+I haven't had much time to keep it up to date and will be replacing this with an easier to maintain PWA version soon.

+---

 This is a simple application made with React Native that calculates what plates you should place on the barbell given a certain weight in lbs.

 Live version is still in development.
 If you have the [Expo Go](https://expo.dev/client) app on your phone you can run the current version of the app through this link. https://expo.dev/@alexmnet/platecalculator